Odyssey-Team/Taurine/README.md

 Taurine is licensed under the 4-Clause BSD License

 # Build
-Build with makefile requires `ldid` or use github action instead run in local
+Build with makefile requires `ldid` or use github action instead of run in local